The ‘best phone Google has ever made’ has £300 off for Black Friday

 Follow live: All the best Black Friday 2025 deals

-The Google Pixel 10 might give you a sense of déjà vu with its polished, familiar design, but the story this year is all about some powerful upgrades beneath the surface.
+The Google Pixel 10 might give you a sense of déjà vu with its polished, familiar design, but the story this year is all about some powerful upgrades that sit beneath the surface.

 When Google’s flagship phone was announced, the key focus was all about artificial intelligence (as with seemingly every tech launch this year).
 Built around the next-generation Tensor G5 chip, enabling a slew of clever on-device AI features.
 The phone promises an even smarter, more proactive software experience, with on-device AI features like Magic Cue, which aims to anticipate your needs when messaging friends and family.
 The camera has been upgraded, notably ProRes zoom for unfathomably crisp (if semi-fictional) 100x shots.